bslatkin/pyvulcanize/README.md

 *This is still a work in progress.*

-A pure Python implementation of the [vulcanize tool](https://github.com/Polymer/vulcanize) that is part of the [Polymer project](https://www.polymer-project.org).
+A Python implementation of the [vulcanize tool](https://github.com/Polymer/vulcanize) that is part of the [Polymer project](https://www.polymer-project.org).

 Why Python?
 Because my server is written in Python.
 I don't want to run node.js on the side during development just to regenerate vulcanized files on the fly.
 Oh-- and I want vulcanized files during development because the number of static resources I need to load for a large project gets excruciatingly slow to transfer, even on localhost (there are just too many HTTP requests to make).